 The term 'neobanking' is gaining more attention in the media – but what is a neobank?

 The deregulation element of PSD2 means new fully digital players can emerge, offering everything from savings and loans to insurance and credit.
 These players are all very different, so we'd argue that the term 'neobank' doesn't do enough to describe the organisations in the challenger-banking sphere.

 In the myriad emerging players, it can be difficult to identify the different segments.
-This isn't surprising, because the challenger banking market a way off maturity.
-Here, we provide some guidelines to the unstructured landscape.
+This isn't surprising as the challenger banking market is a way off maturity.
+Here, we look at the different types of neobank in this unstructured landscape.

 Challenger banks can be characterized in various ways.
 To understand how challenger banks differ from traditional banks, it may be useful to look at how they relate to a pillar of traditional banking: the right to offer banking services.
 All traditional banks have their own bank license, but one way to group challenger banks is based on how they acquire the right to operate.